GrantS2S/website/content/integrations/on-the-dot/_fulfillment.md

 ---
 title: "Raise Fulfillments"
-subtitle: "Once an order has been raised in Sage 100 Evolution fulfill your order with one of fulfillment partners, such as Parcelninja"
+subtitle: "Once an order has been raised in your ERP / Accounting system, fulfill your order with On The Dot"
 imageDestop: "/images/a04.png"
 imageDestopWidth: "1007"
 imageMobile: "/images/a004.png"
 buttonTextMobile: "See how it works"
 buttonHrefMobile: "/"
-source: "sage-100-evolution"
+source: "on-the-dot"
 type: "source-content"
 headless: true
-weight: 4
+weight: 2
 ---